Logius-standaarden/fsc-core/draft-fsc-core-00.md

 This specification lists terms and abbreviations as used in this document.

 Peer
-: Actor that both provides and requests services from other Peers.
+: Actor that both provides and requests services.
 This is an abstraction of e.g. an organization, a department or a security context.

 Group
-: System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of eachothers services
+: System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's services.

 Directory
-: An Directory holds information about all services in the FSC Group so they can be discovered.
+: A Directory holds information about all services in the FSC Group so they can be discovered.

 Inway
 : Reverse proxy that handles incoming connections to one or more services and confirms to the FSC Core specification.